 The Source of Beach Sand and Sediments

 In Massachusetts, coastal beaches are mostly made up of rock materials that have been weathered and broken down by water, ice, weather, glaciers, and chemical reactions, and then transported to the shore.
 The source of this sand and other sediment is primarily nearby coastal banks or bluffs, but some sediments are carried by streams and rivers from inland areas to the ocean.
 Once at the seashore, these materials—ranging from boulders to pebbles to sand—are subject to almost continuous movement.
 The waves, tides, and currents shift and move the material along the coast and back and forth between the beaches and nearshore areas (the areas underwater but near the shore).
 Wind also plays a big part in carrying and sorting sand along the shore by picking up the finer-grained particles and blowing them toward the dunes, leaving heavier larger grains behind on the beach.
 For information on how the Cape Cod shores were formed from glacial times to today, see the U.S. Geological Survey (USGS) Cape Cod and the Sea web page.
-For more information on the origins of a beach, see Livescience.com’s Science of Summer: Where Does Beach Sand Come From?
+For more information on the origins of a beach, see the National Park Service’s (NPS) web page on Coastal Sediments—Parent Material and Science of Summer: Where Does Beach Sand Come From? from LiveScience.com.